Department of Mathematics, Computer Science, and Statistics

 The Snow Bowl

 During the fall of 2007 I initiated a friendly math rivalry among Colgate, Hamilton, Skidmore, and St. Lawrence.
 The Snow Bowl rotates among the math departments at these four schools, awarded annually to the school whose top five students have the highest total score on the Putnam Competition.
-The bowl is residing at Hamilton during the 2009-10 academic year.
+The bowl returned to SLU for the 2010-11 academic year.
 The purpose of the rivalry is to promote interest and participation in mathematical problem solving for students at these schools.

 ..